edgedb/edgedb/docs/guides/deployment/azure_flexibleserver.rst

 .. note::

-   If you get an error saying ``"Specified server name is already used.""`` change the value of ``PG_SERVER_NAME`` and rerun the command.
+   If you get an error saying ``"Specified server name is already used."`` change the value of ``PG_SERVER_NAME`` and rerun the command.

 Allow other Azure services access to the Postgres instance.